Installation¶

 On first load, MCA Editor will:

-- Create a managed virtual environment for third-party dependencies (like the AI chat SDK)
+- Create a managed virtual environment for third-party dependencies (PySide6, AI chat SDK)

 - Install required packages automatically